samloh84/node-request-util/README.md

-HTTP Request Utility that uses Bluebird Promises
+HTTP Request Utility that wraps Superagent and uses Bluebird Promises